jsmithdev/sortie-list/README.md

     handleChange(event){

-        event.detail // Consumer has array in new order set by user }
+        event.detail // is Array of given list in new order set by user }
 }
 ```